 Strat-O-Matic Game Company takes great pride in presenting four old-timer sets (1920 and 1930 oldtimer set, 1940 oldtimer set, 1950 and 1960 oldtimer set and 1960 Series B oldtimer set) enabling you to manage 28 teams of the past.
-You need not be familiar with the player personnel of each team as each player's card contains all important sta-tistical information (similar to our present player cards).
+You need not be familiar with the player personnel of each team as each player's card contains all important statistical information (similar to our present player cards). tistical information (similar to our present player cards).